David-Mem/SC2002-Assignment/TESTING_GUIDE.md

 **Description**: Verify student cannot apply for ineligible internship

 **Pre-conditions**:
-- Year 2 student logged in
+- Year 2 student logged in (U2345124G)
 - Intermediate level internship available

 **Steps**:
+1. Login as U2345124G/password (Year 2, EEE)
-1. Select "2.
+2. Select "2.
 Apply for Internship"
-2. Enter ID of Intermediate level internship
+3. Enter ID of Intermediate level EEE internship (e.g., INT0005)

 **Expected Result**:
-- Error message: "You are not eligible for this internship"
+- Error message: "You are not eligible for this internship."
 - No application created

 ---